-Additional faculty positions will be posted during the 2023-24 academic year to teach courses in the Elementary Education B.S. program.
+Additional faculty positions will be posted during the 2023-24 academic year to teach courses in the Special Education B.S. program.
+The Special Education B.S. program includes methods courses also proposed for the Elementary Education B.S. program, thus the four (4) jobs posted for Elementary Education faculty positions are included below.
 All supporting documentation (job descriptions) will be routed internally at SDSU for approval to post in September 2023.
 The aim is to hire for January 2024 and/or August 2024 depending on candidate available start date.
-Two (2) positions will be tenure track faculty lines.
+Two (2) positions will be tenure track faculty lines in special education and one (1) will be a Instructor line.